Accountants and the Financial Profession need Certified Machinery and Equipment Appraisals

 - Converting From C to S Corp – A CPA typically requires an appraisal of the assets.

 - ESOPS - Initial appraisals must start out with accurate values of tangible assets such as machinery/equipment.
 Book value is usually not accurate.

-- Business Valuations - Book value is probably not accurate and usually different from Fair Market Value.
-If the machinery/equipment is not valued properly, the entire business valuation is skewed thus risk of liability.
+- Business Valuations - Book value is probably not accurate and usually different from fair market value.
+If the machinery/equipment is not valued properly, the entire business valuation is skewed thus at risk of liability.